Shopify/mobile-buy-sdk-ios/README.md

 #### Completing a checkout [⤴](#table-of-contents)

-After all required fields have been filled and the customer is ready to pay, you have 3 ways to complete checkout and process the payment.
+After all required fields have been filled and the customer is ready to pay, you have 3 ways to complete the checkout and process the payment.

 ###### Web [⤴](#table-of-contents)

 The simplest way to complete a checkout is by redirecting the customer to a web view where they will be presented with the same flow that they're familiar with on the web.
-The `Storefront.Checkout` resource provides a `webUrl` that you can use present a web view.
+The `Storefront.Checkout` resource provides a `webUrl` that you can use to present a web view.
 We highly recommend using `SFSafariViewController` instead of `WKWebView` or other alternatives.

-**NOTE**: While using web checkout is the simplest out of the 3 approaches, it doesn't offer a native checkout experience and it presents some difficulty when it comes to observing the checkout state.
+**NOTE**: While using web checkout is the simplest out of the 3 approaches, it presents some difficulty when it comes to observing the checkout state.
 Since the web view doesn't provide any callbacks for various checkout states, you'll still have to [poll for checkout completion](#poll-for-checkout-completion-).

 ###### Credit Card [⤴](#table-of-contents)

 The native credit card checkout offers the most conventional UX out of the 3 alternatives but is also requires the most effort to implement.
-You'll be required to implement UI for gather your customers' name, email, address, payment information and other fields required to complete checkout.
+You'll be required to implement UI for gathering your customers' name, email, address, payment information and other fields required to complete checkout.

 Assuming your custom storefront has all the infomation it needs, the first step to completing a credit card checkout is to vault the provided credit card and exchange it for a payment token that will be used to complete the payment.
 Please reference the instructions for [vaulting a credit card](#card-vaulting-).